vypivshiy/scrape-schema/docs/examples.md

 >> further classes will be imported from the `schema.py` module
 ## browser (playwright, selenium)

-get full html document and send to `MainPage` class
+Get full html document and send to `MainPage` class

 ```python
 import pprint